 Today, over 45 years later, the divide between black and white is still here.
 Much progress has been made on the part of blacks.
 Much progress has been made on the part of whites.
-But we still face the same suspicions, judgemental attitudes and prejudice that we faced back then.
+But we still face the same suspicions, judgmental attitudes and prejudice that we faced back then.
 Every time we get a bridge built, someone comes along and either blows it up, or rams the support beneath it.
 This week a Christian brother rammed a support.

 I for one, have a great deal of difficulty trying to talk to blacks because of fear.
 I fear I'm going to offend them.
 I do not have to measure every word with anyone else--of any other race--as I do my black brothers and sisters.
 I don't live in fear of reprisal.
-I live in fear of not being understood: Of being considered a racist for using a word or phrase in a way they understand it to be a slur.
-Of being judged by an invisible standard set by the history of men and women I never knew or even cared to know.
+I live in fear of not being understood.
+Of being considered a racist.
+Of being judged by an invisible standard based upon the history of men and women I never knew or even cared to know.

 Black folks don't like being lumped into a stereotypical description of ghetto-mentality and I don't like being lumped into a stereotypical description of slaveownership-mentality.
 When I say a person--be he white or black--is articulate, I am giving a compliment.
 I have black friends who are married to white friends.
 I don't think less of my black friends for marrying a white person, so why would I think less of my white friends for marrying a black person?

-We are living in an age where finally two black coaches can take two integrated teams to the Superbowl and win.
+We are living in an age where finally two black coaches can take two integrated teams to the superbowl and win.
 Neither of them lost that game this year.
 We are living in a time when a man born to a black father and white mother can run for President of the United States.
-Where men and women of every color and every age stand behind that man in primary elections.
 It is sad to see the first woman running for President feel she must be black in order to beat that candidate for her party.
 It's awful to hear the media continually beat the race drum regarding voters.
 Rather than getting the votes...each candidate targets specific votes...according to race, gender, and faith.
 What happened to equality and not discriminating?

 I pray we can all begin to dialog regarding our different views without hiding beneath white sheets or pulling out ropes to make a point.
 God is no respecter of color, but we are.
 And until we admit we are, we are no better than the person we are accusing of the same racism.
 I have one criteria by which I judge a man, a woman or a candidate for anything.
 What fruit do they produce?
 I want to be judged likewise.

-I have no idea what is going on in the minds of people.
-Unless a person is clothed in my skin and lived in my life, they don't either.
-And unless each individual with an opinion can read the minds, hearts and motives behind every word and action of another, we are not in any place to judge.
+I have no idea what is going on behind the scenes at SWBTS.
+And unless a person is sitting in the chairs of all the trustees, they don't either.
+And unless each individual with an opinion can read the minds, hearts and motives behind every word and action of the trustees, we are not in any place to judge.

 I invite anyone to share their ideas on how to better communicate with all races, all people or all genders.
 Oh, dear Lord, that we all be blind to the color of our skin.
 Oh, dear Lord, that we could all view others with Your eyes, through the crimson blood of the Lamb rather than through the history of others' discrimination.
 Let us "purge out the old leaven" that we "may be fresh dough, still uncontaminated, for Christ, our Passover".
 "Let us keep the feast, not with old leaven, nor with leaven of vice and malice and wickedness, but with the unleavened [bread] of purity (nobility, honor) and sincerity and (unadulterated) truth."
 (I Cor.5:7,8.
 Amplified) Let this moment be significant, Lord.
 Let it be significant for Your glory and not ours.
 Let our need to be right be brought into Your Light and exposed for the wrong that it is. selahV [copyrighted, selahVtoday, 2007] NOTE OF INTEREST, posted 3/11/07 : Peter Lumpkins has posted validation to this post on his blog and there is dialog on his post that gives great dialog on this subject.
 I highly recommend you visit Peter's Blog and read the comment section.
 SelahV